ngocnguyen309/8-week-SQL-challenge/Case study #3-Foodie Fi/A. Data Analysis.md

 ```
 ![image](https://user-images.githubusercontent.com/89729029/135206900-b16b6088-3c93-4893-8d88-9307203a7698.png)

-- March has the highest number of trial accounts.

 __3. What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name?__
 ```